Peter Butler (golfer): Professional career

-Although he had a less successful season Butler was again selected to play in the 1970 World Cup in Argentina.
-In August 1971 Butler won the Classic International, an event he had helped to organise, and lost in a playoff to Tony Jacklin in the Benson & Hedges Festival of Golf.
+Although he had a less successful season, Butler was again selected to play in the 1970 World Cup in Argentina.
+In August 1971, Butler won the Classic International, an event he had helped to organise, and lost in a playoff to Tony Jacklin in the Benson & Hedges Festival of Golf.
 As in 1969, Butler was one of the leading six in the Order of Merit when the 1971 Ryder Cup was selected in late August and made the team automatically.
 He played in both the foursomes sessions on the opening day, winning one and losing the other.
 He was then ill and didn't play on the other two days.

 Butler played regularly on the European Tour from its foundation in 1972 until 1979.
 He never won on the tour but was runner-up four times, twice in 1972 at the John Player Trophy and the W.D. & H.O.
 Wills Tournament and in the 1975 Sun Alliance Match Play Championship, where he lost at the 23rd hole of the final, and the 1977 Callers of Newcastle, where he lost a four-man playoff.
 He was 7th in the Order of Merit in 1972 and 11th in 1973.
 He had his best finish in the Open in 1973 finishing in sixth place.
-Qualification for the most of the 1973 Ryder Cup team was based on performances in events in 1972 and 1973 and Butler finished in the sixth place in the final table to ensure his place.
+Qualification for most of the 1973 Ryder Cup team was based on performances in events in 1972 and 1973 and Butler finished in the sixth place in the final table to ensure his place.
 At the Ryder Cup at Muirfield, he recorded the first ever hole-in-one in the history of the event.
 Butler also played in the 1973 World Cup in Marbella, Spain.

 After turning 50, Butler was a regular competitor in the PGA Seniors Championship.
 He was runner-up four times, in 1982, 1984, 1986 and 1989, losing in a four-man sudden-death playoff in 1982, just two months after his 50th birthday.
 He was one of the founders of the European Seniors Tour and finished fourth on the Order of Merit in its 1992 debut season, even though, at sixty, he was ten years past the minimum age.
 His only senior win came at the 1993 Lawrence Batley Seniors, having been a runner-up in the event the previous season.